raffaelschmid/xai-adversarial-attack/README.md

 The primary goal of the project is to make SHAP based explanations for a model that was trained based on MNIST.
 MNIST ( Modified National Institute of Standards and Technology) is a large database of handwritten digits.
-Afterwards adversarial images are generated in order to pin out model tolerance - again based on SHAP.
+Afterwards adversarial images are generated in order to pin out model intolerance - again based on SHAP.

 The content of this project is aligned as follows: